BambooHR Recruiting Software

 Which Brands Get Considered by Motivation

-For each motivation, the percentage of respondents with that motivation who included each brand in their consideration set.
+Row percentages: for each motivation, the percentage of respondents with that motivation who included each brand in their consideration set.
+Brands sorted by overall consideration frequency (highest left).
+Green-shaded cells are the top 2 values in each row (scanning across columns).

 BambooHR is underrepresented in analytics-driven evaluations: Only 10% of buyers motivated by "need for better analytics" consider BambooHR, compared to 86% for Greenhouse and 38% for Ashby.
 This is the highest-volume motivation where BambooHR has the weakest presence.
 If BambooHR can credibly claim analytics capabilities, this is the single biggest consideration gap to close.